NEFSC/READ-SSB-Lee-RFAdataset/README.md

 These data are assembled for analysis required by the Regulatory Flexibility Act.
 Fishing vessels (permits) are linked together, an industry determination is made, and firms are classified as small or large based on SBA guidelines.
 Per SBA guidelines, we use revenue data in a single year to make the industry determination.
 Per SBA guidelines, we use 3 year trailing average to make the “small” determination.

-You should think carefully about using this dataset for other purposes
+You should think *very carefully* about using this dataset for other purposes.

 # Overview
 We use permit and ownership data from ap_year **YYYY** to link together permits into firms.
 We use permit holdings on **June 1, YYYY** to construct the PLAN_CAT variables.
 These take on the value of "1" if a permit held a “PLAN_CAT” and 0 otherwise.
 These may be useful is quickly determining the regulated entity.
 We use dealer data from years **YYYY-3** through year **YYYY-1** to construct commercial revenues and VTR data combined with recreational survey data to construct for-hire revenues.